rust-lang/rust-by-example/examples/generics/bounds/input.md

 }
 ```

-Bounding restricts the generic from being specialized to types that do
-*not* conform to the bounds.
+Bounding restricts the generic to types that conform to the bounds.
 That is:

 ```rust
 struct S<T: Display>(T);